cmdcolin/mafviewer/README.md

 ## Notes

-Requires JBrowse master branch at time of writing for BEDTabix functionality
+Requires JBrowse 1.12.3 or later for BEDTabix functionality

 Feel free to provide feedback!